Taylor hits 3 HRs, Dodgers beat Braves 11-2 to extend NLCS

 Pujols has taken to greeting his much younger teammates with bear hugs in the dugout after home runs, and they kept him busy.

+The three-time MVP is among the 11 players with a three-homer game in the postseason.
+Ruth accomplished the feat twice in the World Series.

+”Watching Chris doing that, it was pretty special,” Pujols said. ”I was actually rooting for four, but he ended up striking out.
+But he did a heck of a job out there.”

-Los Angeles got a clutch performance from its bullpen after opener Joe Kelly allowed a two-run homer to Freddie Freeman in the first and soon exited after 28 pitches with tightness in his right biceps.
+Los Angeles got a clutch performance from its bullpen, too, after opener Joe Kelly allowed a two-run homer to Freddie Freemanin the first and soon exited after 28 pitches with tightness in his right biceps that will sideline him for the rest of the postseason.

 Phillips struck out three in 1 1/3 innings and was credited with the win.